shuhei-kuroiwa/econometrics-study-log/README.md

 Studying causal ML and econometrics toward data-driven decision making in business and policy.
 Current focus: causal inference, treatment effect estimation, and applied econometrics for business decision-making.

+9/20: Today, I worked at my internship, added some analyses, and finished writing a report.
+After that, I started a new data analysis, but the tuning did not go well, so I tried several settings.
+In the end, I used the settings from the definition document.
+I also reviewed log-log models and log-linear models and learned what their coefficients mean.
 9/19: Today, I worked at my internship and wrote a report.
 I tried to finish writing it, but I could not because the results were simple, and some additional research was needed, such as reviewing individual effects and checking cannibalization.
 Tomorrow, I want to finish it.
 After that, I read a textbook and solved two practical questions about the underestimation of coefficients due to bad controls.
 In these kinds of questions, the story is more important, but I felt that it must be hard to find the right story.
 9/18: I read textbook, and reviewed Adjusted R-squared and multicolineality theory. and I also reviewed some important tips, like the correlation between sales of ice cream and water accidents, and why if R^^2 is 1, it doesn’t work(because it is just identity equation.
 9/17: I took a whole day rest, slept well.